yktoo/yktoo.com/content/blog/posts/0260/index.en.md

     - /en/blog/post/260
 ---

-A year ago I {{< a "0223" "posted" >}} about fruit groves in Houten.
+A year ago I [posted](0223) about fruit groves in Houten.
 Last summer brought a sudden news on that topic.

 A decade ago our neighbour has planted a kiwi tree.
 The plant has been growing into our two gardens, but has never given a single kiwi fruit.
 Until the last summer, that is, because mid-August we've spotted the first fruit ever!
 Too bad for our neighbours, it was a dodgy one, as it's growing on our side of the fence.